hamedvalizadeh/electronic-tutorial/Embedded_Programming/Programming-Atmega45-With-WinAVR/Document.md

-after specifying the direction of the pins, now we can read or send voltage from or to it. as we specified all pins as input, except the `PB2`, if we send voltage to the pin that is set to be input, it will not affect the functionality of the input pin, to send logical 1 and 0 to pin `PB2` we send the same for all other pins to simplify our code.
+after specifying the direction of the pins, now we can read or send voltage from or to it. as we specified all pins as input, except the `PB3`, if we send voltage to the pin that is set to be input, it will not affect the functionality of the input pin, to send logical 1 and 0 to pin `PB3` we send the same for all other pins to simplify our code.

 to send value to a pin we should use the port register of the desired port, which here is `PORTB`. if we want to send it logical 1 we set it as `0b11111111` and if we want to send it logical 0 we set it as `0b00000000`.

-the better solution would be switching the value would between `0b00001000` and `0b00000000`.
+the better solution would be switching the value between `0b00001000` and `0b00000000`.

 # Wiring Programmer

-to be able to wire `ATTiny45-20PU` with `USBasp` we need to know the pinout of each. as we mentioned the pinout of `ATTinu45-20PU` in previous section titled `Blink Program`, here we show just `USBasp` programmer pinout as following image:
+to be able to wire `ATTiny45-20PU` with `USBasp` we need to know the pinout of each. as we mentioned the pinout of `ATTinu45-20PU` in previous section titled `Blink Program`, here we show just `USBasp` programmer pinout as the following image:

 ![](USBasp-10-pin-cable-pinout.png)